 Bake: Cover with aluminum foil and move the entire baking dish to the preheated oven to bake for 20-25 minutes.
 Uncover and return to oven for another 5-10 minutes or until cheese is melted and bubbly.

-Serve: Let cool for a little bit and then serve.
+Serve: Let cool for a bit and then enjoy.

 Notes